 Form 990—and especially Schedule O—is a chance for not-for-profits to tell their stories.
 Don’t miss the opportunity to spotlight the mission, programs, and accomplishments of the organization and explain information that could be misinterpreted by only looking at the Core Form.
 The public looks at the Form 990 as a key component for due diligence when they are considering a commitment of time or resources to an organization.
 They want to understand the not-for-profit’s financial health and ability to carry out its mission and program activities, as well as the strength of its governance.

-For more information on Form 990 preparation, components and common mistakes, visit the AICPA Not-for-Profit Section’s Tax Compliance Resource Library.
+For more information on Form 990 preparation, components and common mistakes, visit the AICPA Not-for-Profit Section’s Tax Compliance Resource Library, and be sure to mark your calendars for an upcoming Form 990: Learn from the Experts webcast.